EventSaucePHP/EventSauce/docs/docs/index.md

 [![Packagist](https://img.shields.io/badge/packagist-eventsauce/eventsauce-orange.svg?style=flat-square)](https://packagist.org/packages/eventsauce/eventsauce)
 ![php >=7.2](https://img.shields.io/packagist/php-v/eventsauce/eventsauce.svg?style=flat-square)

 # What is EventSauce?

+EventSauce is a library for event-sourcing in PHP.
+The library provides a clear implementation to get you started quickly and reliably.
+Event-sourcing is a fundamentally different approach to modeling software.
+The technique is well suited to model complex business flows and transactional processes.
+Tackling complexity at scale works well with event-sourcing since the technique is based on communication.

 EventSauce is a no-nonsense event sourcing library for PHP with a focus on developer experience and productivity.
-This library was developed with the idea that you should be able to add event sourced parts to your application with ease.
+This library was developed with the idea that you should remain in control of .
 No application-wide rewrites and no big investments upfront.

 ## You're in control

 Event sourcing is a tool to build a domain model.
-You own the model, therefore you should own your tooling.
+You own the model, and you own the tooling.
 EventSauce is as much an implementation reference, as it is a library.
 You can use it in your application, but you can also copy it and take full control.

 ## Extensible by design

 The core is built around a set of (tiny) interfaces, which gives you the freedom to choose the tools that meet your requirements.
-Implement them however you see fit.
-Use them, don't use them.
-It's your choice!

-## Pragmatic by nature
+Implement them however you deem fit.
+EventSauce was built favoring composition (not inheritance), this allows it to be composed in whatever way is suitable for your project.

 Many parts of the library are extremely pragmatic in nature.
 You're encouraged to take control over it.
 It allows everything from custom storage adapter to highly customizable message dispatching setups.

+## The

-EventSauce puts the focus on event sourcing, not on things that happen around event sourcing.
+EventSauce puts the focus on event-sourcing, not on things that happen around event sourcing.
 It does not require you to follow CQRS patterns (although you can).
 It does not require you to use a command-, event-, or query-bus.
 By doing so, it allows developers to use event sourcing for parts of their application more easily.